 Students are expected to maintain a 3.0 grade point average each semester.
-The academic performance of students is reviewed at the end of each semester, and students who have not maintained a 3.0 grade point average are placed on academic probation.
-A student who is not making satisfactory progress toward the degree will be dismissed improvement is judged to be unlikely.
+The academic performance of students is reviewed by DNP SAAA at the end of each semester.
+Students are placed on academic probation when they have not maintained a 3.0 grade point average, or have earned a grade less than a B- in a course regardless of grade point average.
+A student who is not making satisfactory progress toward the degree will be dismissed if improvement is judged to be unlikely.

 A student may be placed on probation only once during the entire program of study.
 A student making a grade less than a B- in two courses will be dismissed.

-A student who is not making satisfactory progress toward the degree may be dismissed from the School of Nursing or may be advised to go on leave of absence or withdraw.
-When a student is placed on or removed from probation, letters are sent to the student, the student's adviser, and the program director.
+If the student's record in another semester warrants probation, the student will be dismissed.
+A student who is not making satisfactory progress toward the degree may be dismissed from the School of Nursing or may be advised to go on a leave of absence or withdraw.
+When a student is placed on probation, letters are sent to the student, the student's adviser, and the program/level director.